 Connect with us

-The Africa Team are excited to connect with prospective students who want to find out more about studying at Warwick and are currently offering one-to-one counselling sessions with our Recruitment Lead for Africa, Caroline Rushingwa, find out more on this page.
+The Africa Team are excited to connect with prospective students who want to find out more about studying at Warwick and are currently offering one-to-one counselling sessions with our Recruitment Lead for Africa, Caroline Rushingwa, find out more on this page (New dates available soon).
 Alternatively, join one of our Live Chats or email Africa@warwick.ac.uk

 The University of Warwick is pleased to welcome over 400 students from Africa each year, studying from foundation programme to our research degrees.
 We currently have 171 students from Nigeria studying on our campus.
 All the information you need on making your application to Warwick can be found below.
 If you have any questions, please don't hesitate to get in touch with us.

 Warwick IFP: Complete the WASSCE /Senior School Certificate with a minimum if B2 in 5 relevant subjects and B3 in all remaining subjects